Trybnetic/paat/docs/source/index.rst

 .. note::

     Note that these are only examples.
 There are multiple methods implemented in PAAT and the processing pipeline can easily be adjusted to individual needs.
-More examples can be found in the examples section.
+More (and also interactive) examples can be found in the :doc:`examples section <examples>` and an overview over the implemented methods including references to the original publications is also provided in the :doc:`API documentation <paat>`.